Groups and Monoids

 source

 In contrast to julia we default to Base.SizeUnknown() to provide a mathematically correct fallback.
-If your group is finite by definition, implementing the correct IteratorSize (i.e. Base.HasLength(), or Base.HasShape{N}()) will simplify several other methods, which will be then optimized to work only based on the type of the group.
+If a group or monoid is finite by definition, implementing the correct IteratorSize (i.e. Base.HasLength(), or Base.HasShape{N}()) will simplify several other methods, which will be then optimized to work only based on the type of the object.
 In particular when the information is derivable from the type, there is no need to extend Base.isfinite.

 Note